Nicolas Bouliane

 Safety

-Don’t give your passport unless you absolutely have to.
-If someone has your passport, they hold you by the balls.
+Hold onto your passport, and don’t give it unless absolutely necessary.
+People can and will use it to hold you hostage.
 I give my driving licence, my residence permit or a photocopy whenever I can.
 Those are easier to replace.

 Flights